ktomk/pipelines/README.md

 Containers can be always kept for debugging and manual testing of a pipeline with `--keep` and with the said `--error-keep` on error only.
+Kept containers are re-used by their name regardless of any `--keep` (, `--error-keep`) option.

 Continue on a (failed) step with the `--steps <steps>` argument, the `<steps>` option can be any step number or sequence (`1-3`), separate multiple with comma (`3-,1-2`), you can even repeat steps or reverse order (`4,3,2,1`).

-For example, if the second step failed, to continue use `--steps 2-` to re-run the second and all following steps.
+For example, if the second step failed, continue with use of `--steps 2-` to re-run the second and all following steps (`--steps 2` or `--step 2` will run only the next step; to do a step-by-step approach).

 Afterwards manage left overs with `--docker-list|kill|clean` or clean up with `--docker-zap`.

-Debugging options to dream for.
+Debugging options to dream for; benefit from the local build, the pipeline container.

 #### Container Isolation

 There is one container per step, like it is on Bitbucket.

-The files are isolated by being copied into the container before the pipeline step script is executed (implicit `--deploy copy`).
+Files are isolated by being copied into the container before the pipeline step script is executed (implicit `--deploy copy`).

-Alternatively files can be mounted into the container instead with `--deploy mount` which normally is faster, but the working tree might become changed by the container script which can be a problem when Docker runs system-wide as containers do not isolate users (e.g. root is root).
+Alternatively files can be mounted into the container instead with `--deploy mount` which normally is faster on Linux, but the working tree might become changed by the container script which causes side-effect that may be unwanted.
+Docker runs system-wide and containers do not isolate users (e.g. root is root).

-Better with `--deploy mount` is using Docker in rootless mode where files manipulated in the container pipeline are accessible to the own user account (like root is user).
+Better with `--deploy mount` (and peace of mind) is using Docker in rootless mode where files manipulated in the pipeline container are accessible to the own user account (like root is your user automatically mapped).

 * Further reading: [*How-To Rootless Pipelines*](doc/PIPELINES-HOWTO-ROOTLESS.md)